Rob Bonta: Healthcare and housing policy

+Civil rights

 Bonta introduced legislation in January 2013 that would require California public schools, as funding is available, to teach students "the role of immigrants, including Filipino Americans" in the farm labor movement.
 It was signed into law in October of that same year by Jerry Brown.
 Bonta's mother, Cynthia Bonta, helped organize Filipino and Mexican American farmworkers for the United Farm Workers.

-Bonta authored legislation in 2016 to outlaw "balanced billing" by hospitals in order to help consumers avoid surprise medical bills.
-Brown signed the bill into law September 2016.

 Bonta introduced legislation to repeal a McCarthy-era ban on Communist Party members holding government jobs in California.
 The bill received criticism from Republicans, veteran groups and Vietnamese Americans, with Republican Assemblyman Travis Allen calling it "blatantly offensive to all Californians."
 After passing the State Assembly, the legislation was later withdrawn.

+Criminal justice reform

 Bonta and State Senator Robert Hertzberg co-authored Senate Bill 10, which when passed, made California the first state in the nation to eliminate money bail for suspects awaiting trial and replace it with a risk-assessment system.
 On August 28, 2018, Governor Jerry Brown signed the bill into law.

 Bonta introduced legislation to end the use of for-profit, private prisons and detention facilities in California.
-Signed in 2019 by Gavin Newson, AB 32 made California the first state in the nation to ban both private prisons and civil detention centers.
+Signed in 2019 by Gavin Newsom, AB 32 made California the first state in the nation to ban both private prisons and civil detention centers.